DeloitteAU/stylelint-config-deloitte/README.md

 readability.

 * _Never_ mix spaces and tabs for indentation.
-* Choose between soft indents (spaces) or real tabs.
-Stick to your choice without fail.
-(Preference: spaces)
-* If using spaces, choose the number of characters used per indentation level.
-  (Preference: 4 spaces)
+* Always use real tabs instead of spaces.
+This allows other developers to set a tab width of their choice.

 Tip: configure your editor to "show invisibles".
 This will allow you to eliminate end of line whitespace, eliminate unintended blank line whitespace, and avoid polluting commits.
+In Sublime Text, this can be achieved by adding `"draw_white_space": "all"` to your User Preferences file.

 Tip: use an [EditorConfig](http://editorconfig.org/) file (or equivalent) to help maintain the basic whitespace conventions that have been agreed for your